How To Calculate Real Estate Commission In 4 Easy Steps

 Just like traditional employers negotiate salaries before finalizing an employment agreement with a new hire, you’ll need to establish and agree upon a commission structure and split with any new real estate agent you recruit.

-This means you will have to understand different commission tiers and lead sources.
-You’ll also have to consider in which situations you would offer your agents a higher or lower cut.
+This means you will have to understand different commission tiers and lead sources and consider which situations you would offer your agents a higher or lower cut.

-The share of the commission reflects both the value your firm provides to your real estate agent, including office space, supplies, transaction support, and more, as well as the agent’s contribution and value in driving your business forward.
+The share of the commission reflects both the value your firm provides to your real estate agent, including office space, supplies, and transaction support, as well as the agent’s contribution and value in driving your business forward.

-Agents who have reliable track records of sales and high-value client pipelines are typically able to negotiate better splits than those who are starting out.
+Agents with reliable sales track records and high-value client pipelines are typically able to negotiate better splits than those who are starting out.

-Not all real estate compensation models are based on a single defined split.
+However, not all real estate compensation models are based on a single, defined split.

 3 Common Types of Commission Structures to Consider

-As mentioned above, it’s important to have a clear commission structure in place for your brokerage.
+As mentioned above, having a clear commission structure in place for your brokerage is essential.
 Here are three common models you can use within your business:

 It’s worth noting that this structure can become complex because the amount of commission your brokerage pays to agents may change over time.